obonaventure/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

 1. We do not have incontrovertible evidence that buffer bloat is a prevalent problem
-2. We do not have incontrovertible evidence that buffer bloat is a prevalent problem
-3. The measurement needs to support reporting localization in order to find problems
+2. The measurement needs to support reporting localization in order to find problems.
+Specifically:
-    1. Detecting a problem is not sufficient if you can’t find the location
+    - Detecting a problem is not sufficient if you can’t find the location
-    2. Need more than just english – different localization concerns
+    - Need more than just english – different localization concerns
-4. Stakeholder incentives aren’t aligned for easy wins in this space
+3. Stakeholder incentives aren’t aligned for easy wins in this space

 # Follow on work